 The University of Glasgow offers two physics tracks: Physics for Life Sciences and Physics for Engineering.
 Both tracks are divided into two, four-week sessions.
 All physics students enroll in one course during each session and are required to take both Physics courses , 6 quarter/4 semester UC units each.

 - The physics sequence allows students to complete the equivalent of one year of physics for life sciences majors.
 This sequence is normally required for biological sciences majors as well as anyone thinking of applying to medical schools.

 - The physics sequence allows students to complete the equivalent of one year of physics for physical sciences and engineering (a specialized diagnostic test is currently not available).

 Pre-Med/Pre-Health is designed specifically for students intending to apply for medical school, dental school, or other health-related schools.
 The track is divided into two, four-week sessions: Session 1: Functional Anatomy, and Session 2: Genetics OR Bioscience for Global Health.
 Students enroll in one course during each session (6 quarter/4 semester UC units per course).
-Both courses are upper division.
+All three courses are upper division.

 - Introduces and demonstrates the use of medical terminology